YashThavkar/YashThavkar/README.md

 - 🤝 I’m looking for help with **AI/ ML Engineer's**

-- 👨‍💻 All of my projects are available at [https://github.com/YashThavkar?tab=repositories](https://github.com/YashThavkar?tab=repositories)
+- 👨‍💻 All of my projects are available at [Github Repo's](https://github.com/YashThavkar?tab=repositories)

 - 💬 Ask me about **AI**

-- 📫 How to reach me **LinkedIn**
+- 📫 How to reach me is through **LinkedIn**

-- 📄 Know about my experiences [https://resume.co/@8lzJSuvFmqgOU6kET16j?password=ViQozNukFeJa](https://resume.co/@8lzJSuvFmqgOU6kET16j?password=ViQozNukFeJa)
+- 📄 Know about my experiences through my [CV](https://resume.co/@8lzJSuvFmqgOU6kET16j?password=ViQozNukFeJa)

-- ⚡ Fun fact **I like to hold cricket ball but I am holding a electronic mouse**
+- ⚡ Fun fact **I like to hold Cricket Ball but I am holding a Electronic Mouse**

 <h3 align="left">Connect with me:</h3>
 <p align="left">